 So where does succession planning play into this?
 While developing successful future leaders internally takes time and effort, it’s a small investment for a huge long-term payoff.
 Keep in mind that developing a successful succession plan doesn’t happen overnight, it takes planning!

-First, envision where you see the company is going to be and what it’s going to need in the future.
-Next, take a look at each person in the organization.
+By picturing what your company would look like without you or without your top employees you can see what gaps you have and what you need to fix so that each transition will be smooth.
+Take a look at each person in the organization.
 Evaluate their skills, weakness, strengths, and talents.
 Where would they best benefit the company?

 Once you have identified which employees go where, start grooming them to attain the skills they will need by pairing them up with a mentor and providing them with whatever training they might need.
 A good way to track and aid these candidate’s progress is by keeping track of their development through a platform such as the one we have to offer here at ProSky, where you can track of employee’s milestones.